-Notebooks are a really important and unavoidable tool when you start dealing with data science in general, but even if some companies like Netflix tells amazing stories about how their processes are notebook focused and how they manage their pipeline with notebooks in it, it’s not for everyone and they have put a lot of work to own their tools and platform so they can do so.
+Notebooks are a really important and an unavoidable tool when you start dealing with data science in general, but even if some companies like Netflix tell amazing stories about how their processes are notebook-focused and how they manage their pipeline with notebooks in it, it’s not for everyone.
+They have put a lot of work to own their tools and platform to do so.

 So keep in mind that try to "productionize" notebooks is globally a bad idea.

-The second one is monitoring; if you monitor a lot of things about your models, some you never look at and most of that are not related to your business Key Performance Indicators, and you just check that your model is alive, there are so many important insights that you don’t take advantage of!
+The second one is monitoring.
+If you monitor a lot of things about your models, some you never look at and most of that are not related to your business Key Performance Indicators, but you just check to make sure your model is alive, you're missing out on many important insights.
 This is the “Act now, reflect never” way of thinking and it prevents you from going further into your MLOps journey.

-Let’s start with the first level of MLOps maturity, do not worry if you recognize yourself in some of those elements, it’s normal and there are not a lot of people and companies worldwide that have attained the other levels.
-This article may help you to reflect on those points and see how you can improve your Machine learning game.
+Let’s start with the first level of MLOps maturity, don't worry if you identify with some of these elements, it’s normal and there are not a lot of people and companies worldwide that have attained the other levels.
+This article may help you reflect on those points and see how you can take your machine learning game to the next level.

-The pattern we saw in many companies, even those where we started as an ML Engineer, was that the business people came with a ‘Client Problem’ or ‘Brand new Project’ that had to involve AI.
-So they handed the requirements to the data science team that has to work in its corner for a long time to find and clean data, and then spend weeks trying to optimize a model that reaches a certain percentage of accuracy.
+There's a pattern we recognized in many companies, even those where we started as ML Engineers: business teams came with a ‘Client Problem’ or ‘Brand new project’ that needed to involve AI.
+So they handed the requirements to the data science team, that had to go the extra mile, working for a long time to find and clean data, and then spend weeks trying to optimize a model that reached a certain percentage of accuracy.

 But then what?

-Usually what happens is that the clients or the projects have more complicated needs than those anticipated at the beginning and because of the iterative, test, and learn nature of AI, everything has to be done again from the beginning.
-This is indeed not really by the Agile practices that usually rule Project and Software management.
+Usually what happens is that clients or the projects present more complicated needs than those anticipated at the beginning, and because of the iterative, test, and learn nature of AI, everything has to be done again from scratch.
+This is indeed not following the Agile practices that usually rule Project and Software management.

-Continuous Deployment is rarely considered or is considered unattainable, which is mostly because of the manual steps I was talking about and because there are no large-scale, high-frequency deployment needs.
-And finally, the global ML system is rarely monitored, or is monitored using Anti-patterns.
+Continuous Deployment is rarely considered, or is plain considered unattainable, which mostly responds to the manual steps I mentioned before, and because there are no large-scale, high-frequency deployment needs.
+And finally, the global ML system is rarely monitored, or is monitored using anti-patterns.

-To wrap up on this level, when you deploy ML Models, the whole system can’t and doesn't adapt to real-world changes as they occur, and sadly the models are often non-relevant.
+To wrap up this level, when you deploy ML models, the whole system can’t and doesn't adapt to real-world changes as they occur, and sadly the models are often non-relevant.